Skip to main content

 Over 90% of patients who received Xenazine in the 12-week study experienced one or more adverse reactions (side effects) at any time during the study.

-*Note: This is not a complete list of side effects reported with Xenazine use.
+Note: This is not a complete list of side effects reported with Xenazine use.
 If you have questions about side effects, contact your doctor right away.
-You can access more complete Xenazine side effect information here.
+You can access a more complete review of Xenazine side effect information here.

 How long does a dose of Xenazine last for chorea?